Simple Tips to Help Prevent Holiday Back and Neck Pain

 Back-Friendly Shopping

-Online shopping is probably the most back-friendly option for shopping.
+Online shopping is probably the most back-friendly option for shopping, particularly if you maintain a back-friendly work station.
 But if you prefer mall shopping, keep in the mind, hard floor surfaces, unsupportive footwear and long lines can lead to a type of low back pain referred to as “mall back."
 To prevent it, try:

 - Shopping during off times.
 When malls and supermarkets are less crowded, you can park closer to the entrance and have less chance of being pushed or shoved by other shoppers.
 It’s also much easier to maneuver around a store.